 The baskets were wrapped in plastic bags and loaded up to be delivered.
 Parents have also volunteered to deliver all the Easter baskets to a local food pantry just in time for Easter!

-Everyone has realized that it is better to give than receive.
+that it is definitely better to give than receive.